-Diagnostic services help your dentist determine the health of your mouth.
+Diagnostic services help your dentist determine what is happening inside your mouth.
 We pay 100% of the allowable expense for these services and you do not have to pay your deductible before we pay.

 Routine diagnostic oral exams

 - Children are covered for two routine exams per benefit period. - Routine exams are not as in-depth as comprehensive oral exams.